Arthur MacManus: Political career

 In 1925, MacManus was one of twelve CPGB officials imprisoned for seditious libel and incitement to mutiny.

 MacManus was able to attend the founding conference of the League Against Imperialism in 1927, but died later in the year.
 His ashes were placed within the Kremlin Wall Necropolis.

 Personal life

-In 1920, MacManus married Harriete "Hettie" Wheeldon (1891-1920), daughter of William Augustus and Alice Wheeldon of Derby, a schoolteacher who was a socialist and had been an anti-war campaigner during World War I. Within the year the couple had a child who was stillborn, but later Hettie died of peritonitis following appendicitis.
+In 1920, MacManus married Harriete "Hettie" Wheeldon (1891–1920), daughter of William Augustus and Alice Wheeldon of Derby, a schoolteacher who was a socialist and had been an anti-war campaigner during World War I. Within the year the couple had a child who was stillborn.
+Hettie later died of peritonitis following appendicitis.